 Wang Wang Spring Pancake

-This place is one of Dominion Road’s hidden gems and hasn’t failed us yet.
-Wang Wang Pancake specialises in pancake wraps, similar to the ones used for Peking duck, however the pork and pickled cabbage dumplings are also a must-order.
-On the side we highly recommend the shredded potato salad, which is the perfect vinegary accompaniment to savoury dumplings.
+This place is one of Dominion Road’s hidden gems (for more on those, check out our guide to eating and drinking Auckland’s most delicious strip).
+Wang Wang Pancake specialises in pancake wraps, similar to the ones used for Peking duck, however the pork and pickled cabbage dumplings are a must-order.
+We highly recommend ordering the shredded potato salad on the side, which offers the perfect vinegary accompaniment to the savoury dumplings.

 The Rolling Pin

 What started as a food truck, The Rolling Pin has now grown to a dumpling empire with three brick-and-mortar locations Auckland-wide — thanks to its inventive creations.
 Case in point, the Tsingtao spicy pulled pork dumplings.
 The slow-cooked pork has been infused in Tsingtao beer to lend a more savoury flavour and is marinated in a spicy Sichuan broad bean chilli paste for an extra kick.
 The slaw on top adds a welcome freshness and crunch.